getbubblenow/bubble/docs/system-software.md

     ./bin/first_time_macosx.sh

-When running the first-time setup script, you'll be asked for your password for various configurations (installing packages, etc) that required the use of `sudo`.
+When running the first-time setup script, you'll be asked for your password so that the setup script can perform various configurations (installing packages, etc), some of which require the use of `sudo`.

 ### Other Operating Systems
 The important things to install: